Managers' Internal Control Program Coordinator

 Karen Bass-McFadden has spent four years at the Office of Economic Adjustment and now serves as the Grants Management Team Lead.
 Prior to joining OEA, she spent 13 years at the U.S. Environmental Protection Agency where she served as Senior Grants Specialist.
 Ms. Bass-McFadden holds professional certifications in Grants Management and Contracting from the Defense Acquisition University, Management Concepts, and National Grants Management Association.

-Doug Brown joined the Office of Economic Adjustment in 2019 and serves as the Deputy Director for Programs.
-In this capacity he directs core business line activities associated with any Department of Defense (DoD) effort that affects states and communities impacted by Defense activities or program changes.
-Prior to this position he served as the U.S. Army Military Liaison at OEA.
-Mr. Brown is a former Army Engineer Officer with more than two decades experience leading and guiding various organizations within DoD.
+Doug Brown originally joined the Office of Economic Adjustment in 2015.
+He is currently the Deputy Director for Integration where he is responsible for ensuring all organizational functions are responsive to OEA’s mission.
+Prior to this position he filled the roles of Deputy Director for Programs and U.S. Army Military Liaison at OEA.
+Mr. Brown is a former Army Engineer Officer with more than two decades experience leading and guiding various organizations within the Department of Defense.
 His operational deployments include Iraq, Afghanistan, and Kuwait.
-Mr. Brown is also the recipient of the Army Engineer Association DeFluery Award and the Polish Army Bronze Medal.
+Mr. Brown holds a BA in Architecture and a MS in Leadership.
+He is also the recipient of the Army Engineer Association DeFluery Award and the Polish Army Bronze Medal.

 Program Director for Intergovernmental Affairs